coolhead/flint-docs/04.connectors/01.base/05.winrm/docs.md

 ---
-title: Windows WinRM
+title: WinRM Connector
 taxonomy:
     category: docs
 ---
-## WinRM ( Windows Remote Management ) Connector

-With Flint's WinRM (Windows Remote Management) Connector you can execute commands on remote Windows server machine using Microsoft implementation of WS-Management Protocol.
+WinRM (Windows Remote Management) Connector can be used to execute commands on remote Windows server machine using Microsoft implementation of WS-Management Protocol.

-With this document guide you will be able to work with and use a WinRM Connector.

-## Design Aspects
+## Features
-+ Based on Standardized Microsoft implementation of WS-Management Protocol
++ Based on standardized Microsoft implementation of WS-Management protocol
 + Password based authentication mechanism
-+ Both HTTP and HTTPS Protocol Support
++ Both HTTP and HTTPS protocol support
-+ Direct access to the command execution results from the remote server machine
++ Direct access to the command execution results from the remote server
-+ The ability to set Connector execution timeouts
++ The ability to set connector execution timeouts
-+ Synchronous/Asynchronous execution of the Connector
++ Synchronous/Asynchronous execution of the connector

-## Add WinRM connector
+## Connector Configuration

 ![add_winrm_connector](add-winrm-conn.png)